Saint John the Apostle

 A responsibility handed over while dying

 That closeness reaches its most personal moment at the cross itself.
-Rather than addressing his followers as a group, Jesus singles out two people standing together: "When Jesus saw his mother there, and the disciple whom he loved standing nearby, he said to her, 'Woman, here is your son,' and to the disciple, 'Here is your mother.'
-From that time on, this disciple took her into his home" (John 19:26-27, NIV).
+Rather than addressing his followers as a group, Jesus singles out two people standing together: "When Jesus saw his mother, and the disciple whom he loved standing near, he said to his mother, 'Woman, behold, your son!'
+Then he said to the disciple, 'Behold, your mother!'
+And from that hour the disciple took her to his own home" (John 19:26-27, RSV-CE).
 It's a strikingly domestic instruction to give in the middle of an execution — not a final teaching for the crowd, but a son's arrangement for his mother's care, entrusted to the one apostle who hadn't run.

 Exiled for a testimony, not a crime